 Attendance will be kept for all program classes and workshops.
 Since team work and collaboration are at the heart of the Surgical Innovation program, your participation in the group project and presentations is also evaluated.
 Grading is as follows:

 Attendance and participation (10% of final grade)

 Peer evaluation (5% of final grade)

 SYLLABUS

 This outline lists the topics covered during the course and any required readings.

+Class are held every Wednesday from 1 to 4pm: